fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

                          ATAC-seq data
 ======================== =====================================

+The protocols are described in the section :ref:`make_fastqs-protocols`;
+information on most useful options can be found in :ref:`make_fastqs-commonly-used-options`.

 By default ``make_fastqs`` performs the following steps:

 * Fetches the BCL data and copies it to the ``primary_data`` subdirectory